2020-io/project2020/README.md

-# project2020
+# Project 2020: Internet at Global Scale by Default
-Project 2020: Internet at Global Scale by Default
+Mission: To become the decade's most impactful new tech platform